 The University of Bristol Botanic Garden

 Welcome to a beautiful garden filled with a huge diversity of plants, including many exotic species set in inspirational displays against the backdrop of a striking Victorian house.
-The University of Bristol Botanic Garden is the first new University botanic garden to be created in the United Kingdom for nearly forty years.
 The 1.77 hectare garden has been designed to tell stories about plant evolution and is home to four core plant collections: Evolution, Mediterranean climate regions, local flora and rare native plants, and useful plants (including Western herbs, an American vegetable display and a comprehensive collection of traditional Chinese medicinal herbs (the largest of its kind in Europe), grown within an atmospheric Chinese herb garden).

-These collections are planted in educational displays that convey the drama of plants in the wild, aspects of their evolutionary biology and immerse the visitor in displays, transporting them to many different habitats.
-The large glasshouses provide the right climatic conditions for many exotic plants including: cacti, orchids, carnivorous plants and unique within Bristol the giant Amazon water lily and sacred lotus collection.
+These collections are planted in beautiful displays that convey the drama of plants in the wild, aspects of their evolutionary biology and immerse the visitor, transporting them to many different habitats.
+The large glasshouses provide the right climatic conditions for many exotic plants including cacti, orchids, carnivorous plants and unique within Bristol the giant Amazon water lily and sacred lotus displays.

 Toilets on Site: Yes (including disabled toilet)